mrhgit/UdacityProjects/Self-Driving Car Nanodegree/README.md

 The basic Kalman filter achieves all of this iff you're dealing with linear systems.

 #### Extended Kalman Filter

+When dealing with non-linear systems, the Extended Kalman filter is a method for achieving the same state estimation.
+In this case, the state update procedure is simply the non-linear system, but the matrices that are used to project from state space to measurement space or to update the process covariance matrix in state space are based on 1st-order Taylor series expansions of the system.
+In this way, they are basically converted to linear systems.

 #### Unscented Kalman Filter